alanhkarp/SitePassword/README.md

 creating an account or changing your password.
 In those cases, you may see instructions to *Paste your password here*.
-SitePassword has already put your site password on the clipboard and will remove it in a minute.
+SitePassword has already put your site password on the clipboard and will remove it after a minute.

 SitePassword is able to find the password field on all of the hundreds